About the Program

 For cost information for this program, please see the budget sheets:

 - Optional field programs while in port are not included in the billed cost of Semester at Sea.
 Students should expect to pay between $500 and $1,000 to Semester at Sea for excursions over the course of the program.

-- The billed costs listed on the budget sheet are based on inside triple cabin placement.
+- The billed costs listed on the budget sheet are based on outside double cabins.